Bang Goes the Theory: Episode on nuclear power found 'misleading' by BBC Trust

 The 8th episode of series 5 looking at nuclear power was found to be 'not accurate' and 'misleading' by the Ethical Standards Committee of the BBC Trust.
 The review of the episode was prompted by a complaint registered by 50 co-signatories, which included MPs and nuclear experts.

 Jem Stansfield wins damages against the BBC

-On 1 October 2021, ex-presenter Jem Stansfield won £1.6m in damages for suffering and loss of earns as a result of injuries he sustained while acting as a "human crash-test" dummy in 2013.
+On 1 October 2021, ex-presenter Jem Stansfield won £1.6m in damages for suffering and loss of earnings as a result of injuries he sustained while acting as a "human crash-test" dummy in 2013.
 The judge commented "I must say that I find it astonishing that anyone thought that this exercise was a sensible idea.
 On his own account to camera, the claimant was simulating a road traffic collision of the sort that commonly causes injury.
 It might be thought that someone of his intelligence and scientific background might have appreciated the risk."